aroemers/crustimoney/README.md

 Crustimoney is a Clojure library for simple, unambiguous parsing of structured text (like long words), based on [Parsing Expression Grammars](http://portal.acm.org/citation.cfm?doid=964001.964011).

+## Features

+* Simple way of defining grammars, that can be changed at runtime.
+* Non-terminal expressions that can act as terminals, for extra power that regular expressions cannot provide.
+* Easily traversable AST result, "flattening" any recursively parsed items.
+* No use of macros, just plain data structures and functions.
+* Error messages that contain the line and column number, as well as the overall character position of the error.
+* Internationalisation (i18n) of error messages possible.

 ## Installation

 Since there has not been an official release yet, the library has to be "build" by yourself.
 This requires [leiningen 2](https://github.com/technomancy/leiningen) and [maven 3](https://maven.apache.org).
 Type the following commands in a terminal: